 The name Kwanzaa comes from a phrase of Swahili origin, “Matunda Ya Kwanza, and translates as “First Fruits of the Harvest.”
 The holiday is based on African agricultural rites and communal activities.

 Kwanzaa: 6 unknown facts

-In 1972, Karenga was arrested and sent to jail on charges of assault and false imprisonment.
+1972 Karenga was arrested and sent to jail for assault and false imprisonment.
 The jury found him guilty after two women testified that Karenga and his followers tortured them.
 These two women were members of the US (United Slaves), a black nationalist cult he had founded.
 Karenga spent just four years in prison.

 3. Homemade and educational gifts are encouraged.

 Gifts are handed out to family members on the last day of Kwanzaa.
 They are often homemade.
 Some buy cultural-themed products or books, music, art accessories, or other culturally-themed products, but participants prefer to buy from a black-owned business.

 4.Â The first US postage stamp to commemorate Kwanzaa was issued in 1997.
 Five designs have been released since then, the most recent being in 2016.